calebCrackle/tbpub-blockexplorer/README.md

 ## tbPUB Bitcoin Interface

 The tbPUB Bitcoin Interface(TBI) uses RPC to communicate with a running Bitcoin Core instance for the purpose of discoving and creating tbPUB Transactions.
-The TBI crawls through the blockchain looking for tbPUB Transactions and returing the data it finds, as well as listeing for transactions in future blocks.
+It will crawl through the blockchain looking for tbPUB Transactions and returing the data it finds, as well as listeing for transactions in future blocks.
 The TBI also has its own RPC commands to allow you to publish a Root Node URI or Book Hash

 ### Datatypes